 Creating a Business Emergency Contact List

 Knowing who to call when an emergency arises at your business puts you in the best position to handle the crisis.
-Having a plan ahead of time helps protect you, your employees, your patrons and your business.
-That’s why it’s wise to think through who is on your emergency contact list before the crisis strikes.
+A plan ahead of time helps protect you, your employees, your patrons and your business.
+That’s why it’s wise to consider who is on your emergency contact list before the crisis strikes.

 Since we have assisted numerous businesses during their most critical moments, here are some tips for who to include for your emergency contacts.

 1. Start with the Basics

 You should have your essential business information at the top of your contact list; include the business name, address, location, and phone number.
 Emergency services will immediately ask for this information, and you don’t want you or your employees to have to search for it and delay help arriving quickly.

 2. Facility Manager/Landlord

-For emergencies involving your facilities, like a fire or water leak, you’ll want to contact your facility manager or landlord.
+You’ll want to contact your facility manager or landlord for emergencies involving your facilities, like a fire or water leak.
 They know your building better than anyone and may offer solutions that help prevent or minimize property damage.

 Should a medical emergency arise involving one of your employees, you need to be able to contact whomever they have identified as their emergency contact quickly.

 4. First Responders & other Emergency Contact

 This section of your list should include more than just 9-1-1.
-Also, include the contact information for your security alarm company, poison control, pest control, and the humane society.
+Also, have the contact information for your security alarm company, poison control, pest control, and the humane society.

 5. Utility Companies

 The utility company should be one of your first calls for emergency incidents involving burst pipes, gas leaks, or a power outage.
 Include numbers for your gas, electricity and water service providers.

 6. Odds & Ends

 It’s also worth adding contact information for helpful services like a trusted locksmith or roadside assistance.
-That way, if you need to have your locks replaced, help a customer or employee who is stuck, you have those numbers at your fingertips.
+That way, if you need to have your locks replaced or help a customer or employee who is stuck, you have those numbers at your fingertips.